benjamin-awd/NYT-Article-Popularity/README.md

 ## Executive Summary

-For this project, I scraped over 16,000 articles and 5,000,000 comments using the [nyt-scraper](https://github.com/ietz/nytimes-scraper) package.
+For this project, I scraped over 16,000 articles and 5,000,000 comments from January 2020 - December 2020 using the [nyt-scraper](https://github.com/ietz/nytimes-scraper) package.
 Some basic data cleaning and pre-processing was also done.

 The top-performing model was a XGBoost Classifier which achieved an ROC-AUC score of <b>0.869</b> and an accuracy of <b>0.786</b>.
 A wide range of feature engineering techniques were used to accomplish this, including sentiment analysis and transformation of categorical features to ordinal features based on overall average popularity.